On this page

 The amount of money you should have in super to make it worthwhile setting up your own self-managed super fund (SMSF) is a contentious issue.

-Despite considerable discussion and analysis by the Australian Taxation Office (ATO), the Australian Securities and Investments Commission (ASIC) and the Productivity Commission, there are still no clear answers.
-While there is a general consensus that having at least $500,000 in super is a good yardstick, starting with less may be justified in certain circumstances.
+Over the years there has been much discussion and analysis by the Australian Taxation Office (ATO), the Australian Securities and Investments Commission (ASIC) and the Productivity Commission, but no clear answers.
+Just a general consensus that having at least $500,000 in super is a good yardstick, although starting with less may be justified in certain circumstances.

-In this article, we’ll provide you with statistics and perspectives on this vexed issue, to help you make your own informed decision.
+In this article, we’ll provide you with the latest statistics and perspectives on this vexed issue to help you make your own informed decision.

 A cost-benefit analysis

-It’s important to understand that there are both set-up and ongoing expenses associated with establishing and operating your own SMSF.
-It’s obviously important that the benefits outweigh these costs by as much as possible.
+That said, it’s obviously important that the benefits outweigh these costs by as much as possible.
 Otherwise, you may be better off in a public fund with lower costs on your time as well as your finances.
+But when doing your own cost-benefit analysis, it’s important to compare like with like.

 Set-up costs include professional legal and accounting advice to establish the SMSF’s trust structure and trust deed.